learn-co-curriculum/ruby-oo-fundamentals-instance-methods/README.md

 The ability to define methods and behaviors in our classes for our instances makes Ruby classes behave not just as factories, capable of instantiating new individual instances, but also as a blueprint, defining what those instances can do.

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/instance-methods-readme-ruby' title='Instance Methods Ruby'>Instance Methods Ruby</a> on Learn.co and start learning to code for free.</p>

-<p class='util--hide'>View <a href='https://learn.co/lessons/instance-methods-readme-ruby'>Instance Methods</a> on Learn.co and start learning to code for free.</p>